Skip to content

 The Gmail icon.

 If you're using Google Workspace, you can create up to 30 email aliases per account, and it won't affect your monthly bill.
-If you're using a personal Gmail account, there's also a Gmail alias trick to get the job done.
+And if you're using a personal Gmail account, there's also a Gmail alias trick to get the job done, no extra setup required.

 What is an email alias?